rhdunn/cainteoir-engine/docs/api/src/audio.md

 The content of the comment, e.g. "Moonlight Sonata".

-# cainteoir::vorbis_comments
+# cainteoir::add_document_metadata
 {: .doc }

-Convert an RDF graph to a set of Vorbis Comments.
+Convert document-based RDF metadata to Vorbis comments.

+@aComments
+: The vorbis comments to append the metadata to.

 @aMetadata
 : The RDF metadata used to create the vorbis comments.

 @aDocument
 : The URI of the document in the RDF graph to convert to vorbis comments.

-@return
-: The vorbis comments in (label, value) form for `aDocument`.

 # cainteoir::supported_audio_formats
 {: .doc }